Introduction

 2. Researching Colleges

-Accreditation and Reputation: Choose colleges that are accredited and have a strong reputation in your field of interest.
+Accreditation and Reputation: Check whether colleges or universities are officially recognized or accredited in ways that matter for the country, program, profession, or future pathway you are considering.
 Accredited institutions meet certain standards of quality and rigor, ensuring you receive a valuable education.
 Look for resources that rank colleges and provide detailed reviews.
 This is important for both domestic and international students.

 - U.S. Department of Education Database (USA)